SSAW14/CosSGD/README.md

 # CosSGD
-CosSGD: Communication-Efficient FederatedLearning with a Simple Cosine-Based Quantization
+CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization In 1st NeurIPS Workshop on New Frontiers in Federated Learning (NFFL 2021).